futurice/haskell-mega-repo/README.md

 `mega-repo-tool build-docker <app-name>`, for example `mega-repo-tool build-docker checklist`.
 If the tool instructs you to run some docker commands, then do it and re-run the build-docker command.
+Docker will probably need to have at least 4GB of ram to successfully run the command.

 ## Maintaining